 “Not at all,” said Marion.
 “But where are you taking off to, exactly?
 In case I have to send out a search party.”

 Harking laughed.
-“Same as usual.
-Up back of the lake.”
+“I thought I’d check out the area up back of the lake.”

 “Still looking for that bird?”